THE UNIVERSITY OF TEXAS AT ARLINGTON|

-UT Arlington is a public Doctoral University with Highest Research Activity (R1) in the Carnegie Classification of Institutions of Higher Education and part of the University of Texas system with an enrollment of about 40,000 students.
-The Department of Mathematics is the winner of the 2013 Award for Exemplary Program or Achievement in a Mathematics Department.
+The Department of Mathematics is the winner of the AMS 2013 Award for Exemplary Program or Achievement in a Mathematics Department.
 Serving more than 10,000 students every year, the department is a major center for mathematics research and education in the Dallas/Fort Worth Metroplex and north Texas.
-The department offers a variety of degree programs, including BA, BS, MA, MS, and PhD in Mathematics, Statistics and Mathematics Education.
-It currently has about 100 graduate students.
+With more than 35 full-time faculty, the department offers a variety of degree programs, including BA, BS, MA, MS, and PhD s in Mathematics, Statistics and Mathematics Education.
+It currently has more than 100 graduate students.
 As part of the university's College of Science, the department actively encourages interdisciplinary research efforts at the interface between mathematics, statistics, science, engineering and local industries.
-For more details, visit the Department's web page at http://www.uta.edu/math and the University´s webpage http://www.uta.edu.

 The Department of Curriculum and Instruction offers undergraduate and graduate teacher certification programs in both on-campus and online formats and master’s degree programs in areas such as literacy education; mathematics education; and science education.
 It is one of two departments in the College of Education, home to 2,400 students, the College not only prepares education professionals to lead North Texas in a dynamic and changing environment, but also contributes to the national dialogue surrounding education in the 21st Century.
 The College is one of the state’s top producers of outstanding education professionals and is committed to meeting the goals of the UTA Strategic Plan/2020 (https://www.uta.edu/strategicplan/).